-Unless the non-pressure chamber (NPC, or mounting base)(H), push-rod (I), and/or yoke (J) have been damaged or are severely worn, replacement of the single/piggyback unit ONLY is recommended.
+Unless the non-pressure housing (mounting base) (H), push rod (I), and/or the yoke (J) have been damaged, or are severely worn, replacement of the single/piggyback unit only is recommended.

-(NOTE: See MGM Brakes Product Bulletin 03-003)
+(Refer to MGM Product Bulletin 03-003)

-Otherwise, if replacement of the combination/ tandem unit is required, it should be replaced with a welded yoke replacement unit ONLY.
-(NOTE: See MGM Brakes Product Bulletin 03-003)
+If replacement of the combination/tandem unit is required, it should be replaced with a "welded yoke" replacement unit only.

-Do not attempt to replace a welded yoke actuator with a universal "cut-to-fit" aftermarket all-threaded push-rod replacement unit.
-While it may be possible to cut the push-rod at or near the correct length, the combination of the threaded yoke and jam nut (K) may prevent the unit from achieving zero-stroke.
+(Refer to MGM Product Bulletin 03-003)

-Also, if the push-rod opening in the nonpressure chamber (NPC, or mounting base) is large enough, the jam nut will protrude into the NPC and may damage the protective stone shield.
+Do not attempt to replace a "welded yoke" actuator with a universal "cut to fit" aftermarket all-threaded rod replacement unit.
+While it may be possible to cut the rod at, or near, the correct length, the combination of the threaded yoke and jam nut (K) may prevent the unit from achieving zero-stroke, or, if the push rod opening in the NPC is large enough, the jam nut will protrude into the NPC and may damage the protective stone shield.

-(NOTE: See MGM Brakes Technical Bulletin 03-002)
+(Refer to MGM Technical Bulletin 03-002)